mnr/writing-wip/kwak-anthology.md

 "This isn't Robin," said the puppet.
 "I want to help you review your assumptions about Dakota Williams and Robin Lopez."

 Whoever was driving this animation had access to a luxurious amount of bandwidth.
 Robin's puppet had been featureless and gray.
 In comparison, this was a middle-age woman with an astonishing amount of detail in her face and hair.
-She was dressed conservatively, but in current fashions.
-Sometimes puppets were only rendered from the waist up; this was a full-body animation complete with sensible shoes.
+She  dressed conservatively, but in current fashion.
+Sometimes puppets only rendered from the waist up; this was a full-body animation complete with sensible shoes.

 "I don't suppose you'd like to share your contact information?" asked Araci, knowing the anonymous caller would not like to do so.

 She laughed, then leaned against the table. *How do they know there is a table?* thought Araci.

 "I'm an associate of Hestia.
-You've sent them a summons and I'd like to provide you with some alternatives to consider."
+You've sent them a summons, and I'd like to provide you with some alternatives to consider."

 "I'm not willing to discuss this with an anonymous caller.
 There are legal channels Hestia should be following."

 "Hestia lawyers are responding to your summons as required.
 I'm going to help you get back on the right track."

-Rifkin doesn't have a visor and has no idea Araci has a visitor, so doesn't realize the chaos he causes by flying directly through the middle of the woman.
-Araci's visor makes a valiant attempt to compute the collision, but only succeeds a stuttering adjustment.
-It takes a minute for the visual to refresh, although the voice continues without interruption.
+Rifkin didn’t have a visor and didn’t know Araci had a visitor.
+Rifkin didn’t realize the chaos he caused by flying directly through the middle of the woman.
+Araci's visor attempted to compute the collision, but only produced a stuttering change.
+It took a minute for the visual to refresh, although the voice continues without interruption.

 "Well, I've got a lot of important things to do today."
 Araci considered the pile of carrot droppings.
 "But I'm always interested in a mystery.
 Is this going to cost me?"

 The woman chuckled.
 "No cost," she said.
 "You need to consider the WorldFood meal Dakota was playing with.
 Unfortunately, there isn't enough of it left for you to examine.
 And you can't buy them.
 In fact, you can't even steal them anymore.
 Even if you could obtain one, you would have to hire some high-powered electrical engineers and some equally high-powered food engineers to do months of research to figure out what's unusual about that meal kit."

 The woman produced a meal kit from...somewhere.
-It was virtual sleight-of-hand, if such a thing could exist.
+It was a virtual sleight-of-hand, if such a thing could exist.

 "Fortunately, we've done this.
 And we'd like someone to slow down WorldFood's progress.
 Since they are responsible for Dakota's death, you would be the likely government entity to do the slowing.
 And best of all, you have good reason to do so.
 It's not just for us."

 Araci sent the robot off to the kitchen.
 Rifkin followed it, possibly hoping it had access to the snack drawer.
 It didn't, but the two noisy entities were now behind a door Araci could close.

-"You're making a lot of fast claims, and you tell me I don't have the wattage to be able to check your work.
+"You're making a lot of fast claims, and you tell me I don't have the wattage to check your work.
 I'll state the obvious; why should I trust you?"

 "Because we've sent you one of the kits.
 When you get it, you'll be able to prove what I'm about to show you."
 She held the meal in front of Araci.
 It doubled in size, then became transparent.
 It was a starburst pattern of food cavities, channels, pumps, valves and electronics.
-One of the electronics throbbed with a blue outline and the meal again expanded.
+One electronic throbbed with a blue outline and the meal again expanded.

 "This chip, the one outlined in blue light, is a new concept for meals.
 It's full-blown artificial intelligence.
 It doesn't make the meal sing or dance or reason like a human.
 It just solves problems - like any other AI.
 But it does two special things: first, it confirms the food preparation process is going according to plan.
 If not, it adjusts the recipe to recover.
 Second, it sends that learning back to the WorldFood server."